webrecorder/browsertrix/docs/user-guide/workflow-setup.md

 ## Review Settings

-This paeg lists all the previously entered settings for final review.
-If there are any errors from the previous pages, they will be listed at the top.
-The errors need to be corrected before the crawl workflow can be created
+This section lists all the previously entered settings for final review.
+If there are any errors from the previous form sections, they will be listed at the top.
+The errors need to be corrected before the crawl workflow can be created.